-The Andreas Grüntzig Catheterization Laboratories offer a 2-year fellowship in Interventional Cardiology.
+The Andreas Grüntzig Catheter Laboratories offer a 2-year fellowship in Interventional Cardiology.

-Cieslik, MD: “The fellowship in interventional cardiology at the Andreas Grüntzig Catheterization Laboratories gave me a great opportunity to became familiar with all the diagnostic and procedural techniques for the treatment of coronary artery disease.
-During the two-year training program, I have acquired expertise as primary operator in a wide range of percutaneous coronary interventions under supervision of Prof. Templin`s team.
-As fellow, I have also had the chance to participate in various research projects which allowed me to improve my theoretical knowledge in the field of interventional cardiology.”
+Dr. Cieslik:“The fellowship in interventional cardiology at the Andreas Grüntzig Catheter Laboratories gave me the great opportunity to familiarize myself with all diagnostic and procedural techniques for the treatment of coronary artery disease.
+During the two-year training program, I learned a wide range of percutaneous coronary interventions under the guidance of Prof. Templin’s team as a primary operator.
+As a fellow, I also had the opportunity to participate in various research projects that allowed me to improve my theoretical knowledge in the field of interventional cardiology.”

-Candreva, MD: “The frequent use of intracoronary imaging (IVUS, OCT, and NIRS-IVUS) as well as advanced plaque-modification tools (rotational atherectomy and intravascular lithotripsy) during the fellowship at the Andreas Grüntzig Catheterizaton Laboratories allows trainees to get familiar with the management of complex lesions and perform state-of-the-art coronary interventions in a protected and supervised environment.”
+Candreva, MD: “The frequent use of intracoronary imaging (IVUS, OCT and NIRS-IVUS) and advanced plaque modification tools (rotational atherectomy and intravascular lithotripsy) during the fellowship in Andreas Grüntzig’s cath labs allows trainees to familiarize themselves with the management of complex lesions and perform state-of-the-art coronary interventions in a protected and supervised environment.”

-Successful candidates should provide a German-language certificate (minimum level B2) at the beginning of their fellowship.
-Administrative support will be provided for the visa and working permit application process.
-Please be aware that we currently do not offer financial support or training grants.
-However, candidates will be supported in their grant applications (i.e. EAPCI).
+Successful applicants should submit a German language certificate (at least level B2) at the start of the scholarship.
+Administrative support is provided when applying for a visa and work permit.
+Please note that we do not currently offer financial support or educational scholarships.
+However, candidates are supported in applying for scholarships (e.g. EAPCI).

-Applications should be sent by email to email@example.com and include the following:
+Applications should be sent by e-mail to email@example.com and should include the following information: